lealceldeiro/gms/help/VSCode.md

 ## 2.2.
 Additional extensions

-These extensions are not required to be installed in order to develop, but they will higly increase your productivity.
+These extensions are not required to be installed in order to develop, but they will highly increase your productivity.

 * [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) (this one, will actually install many of the listed below)
 * [Checkstyle for Java](https://marketplace.visualstudio.com/items?itemName=shengchen.vscode-checkstyle)